StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Yeah, that is always the case.

-But then George Cantor came along and said,
+Infinities are the same size, but then George Cantor came along and said, no, there

 that there's this whole tower of infinities.